Trainologic/t-rex/readme.md

 # T-rex

-A simplified application state state container based on the component/service paradigm
+A simplified application state container based on the component/service paradigm

 ### Who am I